Kashikaaa-25/dynamic-form/README.md

 1. Import the necessary components and functions:

-javascriptCopy code
+javascript code

-    `import React from "react";
+    import React from "react";
     import { BrowserRouter as Router, Routes, Route } from "react-router-dom";
     import Login from "dynamic-form";
-    import createDynamicSignUpForm from "dynamic-form"; // Import the dynamically generated signup form`
+    import createDynamicSignUpForm from "dynamic-form";

-2. Set up routes in your `App.js` or equivalent:
-`
     const App = () => {
       return (
         <>